 The whole obstruction case was overturned by the U.S. Supreme Court 9-0.

-This is Robert Muller's lead guy.
+This is Robert Mueller's lead guy.

-And then, of course, he had the other instance where he put four Merrill Lynch executives in jail for for a year.
+And then, of course, he had the other instance where he put four Merrill Lynch executives in jail for a year.

-By the sift uh by the Fifth Circuit Court.
+Well, that was overturned too by the Fifth Circuit Court.

 Pretty amazing.